-It's communicating your boundaries clearly and playfully while leaving all that aggressive assertiveness behind.
-It's a balance of expressing your emotions, appreciating him, and giving hope.
-You've inspired admiration instead of repellency.
+It's communicating your boundaries clearly and playfully while leaving all that aggressiveness behind.
+It's a balance of expressing your emotions and boundaries, appreciating him, and giving hope.

 How does this look in situations outside of dating?
 Like, say, peer pressure?

-- Assume the best intentions out of the receiver, reassure they are not to blame for how they feel.
+Assume the best intentions out of the other person, reassure they are not to blame for how they feel.

 Trying to reason with my friend, I said, "Yeah, I get it.
 What she said about you was messed up.
 I just don't see how blasting her publicly would solve anything.
 She'll only have an excuse to talk more crap.
 I don't want you to get into more trouble."

-- In a world where most of us are selfish, show your friend that you are one of the few that actually cares about her wellbeing, and she can't do anything to make you endanger that.
+In a world where most of us are selfish, show your friend that you are one of the few who actually cares about her well-being, and she can't do anything to make you endanger that.

-- In fact, whenever possible, tease yourself a bit!
-Being assertive or inspiring shouldn't be taken to seriously, especially if it's amongst your friends!
+In fact, whenever possible, tease yourself a bit!
+Being assertive or inspiring shouldn't be taken too seriously, especially if it's among your friends!

 I think that it's important to mention that if you feel threatened in any way, get out of there.
 If your safety truly depends on it, don't try to reason.
 Just remove yourself from the situation.